architecturebytes/fleet-tracking/README.md

 on appropriate resources.

 The Lambda function **FleetSaveWebsocketConnectionId.py** must have this role **FleetSaveWebsocketConnectionId-role** attached to it.<br>
+This function is configured in Websockets API Gatway - against connect route <br>
 This must have following permissions:<br>
 LambdaBasicExecutionRole<br>
 AND:<br>